Early childhood and primary education statistics

 More information about the joint data collection is available in an article on the UOE methodology.

 The international standard classification of education (ISCED) is the basis for international education statistics, describing different levels of education; it was first developed in 1976 by UNESCO and revised in 1997 and again in 2011.
-ISCED 2011 distinguishes nine levels of education: early childhood education (level 0, with level 01 for early childhood development and level 02 for pre-primary education); primary education (level 1); lower secondary education (level 2); upper secondary education (level 3); post-secondary non-tertiary education (level 4); short-cycle tertiary education (level 5); bachelor’s or equivalent level (level 6); master’s or equivalent level (level 7); doctoral or equivalent level (level 8).
-The first results based on ISCED 2011 have been published in 2015 starting with data for the 2013 reference period for data on pupils and teachers and the 2012 reference period for data on expenditure.
+ISCED 2011 distinguishes nine levels of education: early childhood education (level 0, with level 01 for early childhood development and level 02 for pre-primary education); primary education (level 1); lower secondary education (level 2); upper secondary education (level 3); post-secondary non-tertiary education (level 4); short-cycle tertiary education (level 5); bachelor’s or equivalent (level 6); master’s or equivalent (level 7); doctoral or equivalent (level 8).
+The first results based on ISCED 2011 were published in 2015 starting with data for the 2013 reference period for statistics on pupils and teachers and the 2012 reference period for statistics on expenditure.
 This classification forms the basis of all of the statistical information that is presented in this article.

 Primary education programmes are typically designed to provide students with fundamental skills in reading, writing and mathematics (in other words literacy and numeracy) and to establish a solid foundation for learning and understanding core areas of knowledge, personal and social development, in preparation for lower secondary education.
 It focuses on learning at a basic level of complexity with little, if any, specialisation.

 The indicator for the share of pupils between the age of four and the starting age of compulsory education relative to the corresponding age group reflects participation rates (from the age of four) in early childhood education, in other words in early childhood development (ISCED level 01) or pre-primary education (ISCED level 02).
-The upper boundary to the age range that is covered varies between EU Member States as the starting age for compulsory education varies between countries: it is five or six in most of the EU Member States, although Bulgaria, the Baltic Member States, Finland and Sweden have a compulsory starting age of seven.
+The upper boundary to the age range that is covered varies between EU Member States as the starting age for compulsory education varies between countries: it is six years of age in most of the EU Member States, although Bulgaria, the Baltic Member States, Croatia, Poland, Finland and Sweden have a compulsory starting age of seven, while Cyprus (five years and eight months) and the United Kingdom (four or five years) have younger starting ages.

 Pupil-teacher ratios are calculated by dividing the number of full-time equivalent pupils and students in each level of education by the number of full-time equivalent teachers at the same level; this ratio should not be confused with average class size, which refers to the number of students in a given course or classroom.